AndrewGuerrero/ng-caryll/content/effective_cpp.md

 }
 ```

-While this is OK, the members of ``ABEntry`` are initialized before the body of the constructor is entered.
+While this is okay, the members of `ABEntry` are initialized before the body of the constructor is entered.
 Once the
 body is entered, the members are being *assigned*.
-For ``numTimesConsulted``, there is no guarantee that it was
+For `numTimesConsulted`, there's no guarantee that it was
-initialized at all prior to its assignment.
+initialized at all before it's assignment.

-Instead, use the *member initialization list*.
+This looks like a job for...

 #### Member Initialization list

-Member initialization lists are
+Member initialization lists are:

-- **Efficient:** Members are copy-constructed from their parameters, instead of a call to the
+- **Efficient** - members are copy-constructed from their parameters instead of a call to the
   default constructor and then another call to the assignment operator.
-- **Required:** for
+- **Required** - for
   - `const` members
   - members that are references